ookster-HEX/Hex-CLDCS/SECURITY.md

 ## Reporting a Vulnerability

-To report a vunrabilaty please open an issue on githum
+To report a vunrabilaty please open an issue on github